-Entitled to Property: How Breaking the Gender Barrier Improves Child Health in India (with Plamen Nikolov) [Under Review] [Conference Presentation: SEA 2022, PacDev 2022, ADE 2022, Economic Demography Workshop (EDW) 2024]
+Entitled to Property: How Breaking the Gender Barrier Improves Child Health in India (with Plamen Nikolov) [Conference Presentation: Economic Demography Workshop (EDW) 2024, SEA 2022, PacDev 2022, ADE 2022]

 Non-unitary household models suggest that enhancing women’s bargaining power can influence child health, a crucial determinant of human capital and economic standing throughout adulthood.
 We examine the effects of a policy shift, the Hindu Succession Act Amendment (HSAA), which granted inheritance rights to unmarried women in India, on child health.
 Our findings indicate that the HSAA improved children’s height and weight.
 Furthermore, we uncover evidence supporting a mechanism whereby the policy bolstered women’s intra-household bargaining power, resulting in downstream benefits through enhanced parental care for children and improved child health.
 These results emphasize